-This is potentially the ‘cutest’ computer IBM made: the Personal System/2 Model 25.
-It is, in effect, an XT in a somewhat more efficient form factor.
+This is potentially the ‘cutest’ desktop computer IBM made: the Personal System/2 Model 25.
+It is, in effect, a faster XT in a somewhat more efficient form factor.

 The original Alps FDD (notorious for failure) has been swapped in favour of the newer Sony type.
-To do this, I had to make a custom cable.
-Additionally, the Kyocera MFM hard drive had apparent head crash damage, so it and the WD1002A-WX1 controller card were swapped out in favour of an XT-IDE with ATA hard drive.
+To do this, I had to make a custom cable, which will be detailed in a future post.
+Additionally, the Kyocera MFM hard drive had apparent head crash damage (or maybe just general “crash” damage, re: fall above), so it and the WD1002A-WX1 controller card were swapped out in favour of an XT-IDE with ATA hard drive.
 To power the drive, I made a cable to borrow the power from the integrated proprietary hard drive interface.

 - RAM: 512K

 - Fixed storage*: Western Digital WD75AA 7.5GB via XT-IDE

 - Removable storage*: Sony 2.88M PS/2 FDD operating as 1.44MB (modified cable required) (originally 720K Alps)

 - Expansion, IO: 2x 8-bit ISA, PS/2 keyboard and mouse, DB25 serial, DB25 parallel, 1/4″ headphone jack

 * specification has been altered from the original configuration